fuzzyVineStone/ECS/README.md

 # ECS

 Simple entity component system in written in Lua.
+The system should be easy to use and the framework is Love2D.

 ### Usage

-The system is rather easy to use.
-The framework is Love2D.

 Firstly, create a world to handle the entities and the systems (remember to acquire the module).